Esraaj-Sarkar-Gupta/Esraaj-Sarkar-Gupta/README.md

 ## Hi there 👋

-I'm Esraaj Sarkar Gupta, a first year engineering student.
-I started coding in 2020 which makes a great deal of sense since computers became such a massive part of our lives back then.
+I'm Esraaj Sarkar Gupta, a freshman engineering student.
+I started coding in 2020 given that computers became such a massive part of our lives back then.
 I would spend my time during online classes teaching myself how to code instead of paying attention to class.
 I learnt my first bit of javascript trying to mess with a site I used to have online classes on.

 I am familiar with
 - Python (With libraries such as SciPy, MatPlotLib and NumPy)